 Maritime security sector reform and capacity building are very recent forms of international engagement.
 The academic literature remains very limited.
-Core resources and prior publications relevant for the project include:
+Core resources that SAFESEAS draws on as well as staff publications linked to the project include:

 - Bueger, Christian & Jan Stockbruegger.
 2016.
 Pirates, Drugs and Navies.
 Why the Western Indian Ocean needs a new security architecture, RUSI Journal 161(5): 46-52, doi: 10.1080/03071847.2016.1253375, [open access].

 - Bueger, Christian.
 2015.
 What is Maritime Security?, Marine Policy 53, 159-164, doi: 10.1016/j.marpol.2014.12.005, [open access]

 - Bueger, Christian.
 2014.
 Counter-Piracy and Maritime Capacity Building: Fallacies of a Debate, Working Paper of the Lessons Learned Consortium of the Contact Group on Piracy off the Coast of Somalia.
 Cardiff: Cardiff University. http://www.lessonsfrompiracy.net/2014/08/19/counter-piracy-and-maritime-capacity-building-fallacies-of-a-debate/